 Your first day of work begins in the classroom with other new officers.
 A training officer delivers full-time, hands-on training over your first six weeks of employment.
-To attain your correctional officer rank, your intensive basic training is followed by additional course work to be completed while you work as an active officer over the first 18 months of employment.
+To attain your Correctional Officer rank, your intensive basic training is followed by additional course work to be completed while you work as an active officer over the first 18 months of employment.

 There's a lot to learn in your first year of employment and some skills need time to develop and practice.
-To support your continuous development, you will be paired with a mentor who will answer questions and give advice and encouragement.
+To support your continuous development, you'll be paired with a mentor who will answer questions and give advice and encouragement.
 Your mentor will be critical in assisting you with your transition into the correctional environment while increasing your confidence.

-- Week 1: Overview of the B.C. government and the Ministry of Justice; peace officer status and responsibility; introduction to criminal justice system
+- Week 1: Overview of the BC Government and the Ministry of Justice; Peace Officer status and responsibility; introduction to criminal justice system.

-- Week 2: Foundations for effective communication with offenders; conflict resolution and crisis intervention skills
+- Week 2: Foundations for effective communication with offenders; conflict resolution, and crisis intervention skills.

-- Week 3: Force options to ensure staff manage offenders safely and minimize risk to all
+- Week 3: Force options to ensure staff manage offenders safely and minimize risk to all.

-- Week 4: Orientation to the correctional centre; policy, procedures and daily routines; how to manage inmates in a living unit
+- Week 4: Orientation to the Correctional Centre; policy, procedures and daily routines; how to manage inmates in a living unit.

-- Week 5 and 6: Practical application of training and orientation to your appointed post, supervised by an experienced correctional officer
+- Week 5 and 6: Practical application of training and orientation to your appointed post supervised by an experienced Correctional Officer.

-- Basic training graduation to six months: Continue to develop correctional officer competencies.
-At the completion of the six months, officers return to the classroom for additional training
+- Basic Training Graduation to Six Months: Continue to develop Correctional Officer Competencies.
+At the completion of the six months, officers return to the classroom for additional training.

-- Six to 18 months: Officers become proficient, developing competencies and gaining a solid foundation for success.
-At the end of the program, officers complete advanced training and receive full correctional officer status
+- Six to 18 months: Officers become proficient, developing Competencies, and gaining a solid foundation for success.
+At the end of the program, officers complete advanced training and receive full Correctional Officer status.